Archive for the ‘An Essay on Street Fashion’ Category

 January 12, 2012

-This is a story I did for HT Brunch Quarterly(Nov-Jan issue) with some additional images & text.
-It’s mostly about drawing analogies between trends I documented in small towns & urban fashion+ my experiences and how I started.
-Feel free to add.
+This is a story I did for HT Brunch with some additional images & text.
+It’s about drawing analogies between fashion in small towns and urban scene + my experiences.

 mcleodganj